HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

             ...
         }

-    An *example* should not be provided when:
+    An *example* should **not** be provided when:

     - A field imports a core or module schema, *e.g.* the `donor_organism.medical_history`, because the fields contained in the core or module schema will have their own examples.
-    - An example for a field could bias data contributors, *e.g.* providing an example ID for a cell line in the `cell_line.biomaterial_id` field.
+    - An example for a field could bias data contributors, *e.g.* providing an example ID for a biomaterial in the `biomaterial_id` field.

 1. **$ref:** The relative path to a core, module, or ontology schema which is imported by the metadata field.
 This attribute is required when a field imports a module, core, or ontology schema.
-The *$ref* value is not displayed to users outside of the JSON schema itself and should always be used with `"type": "object"`.
+The *$ref* value is not displayed to users outside of the JSON schema itself, and it should always be used with `"type": "object"`.

     Examples: